 This post may include affiliate links.
 Please read my disclosure policy.

+Pineapple has a lovely acidity that makes it a perfect pairing with savory flavors.
 Pineapple has two seasons- all winter and mid to late summer.
-We love that we can get ripe pineapple pretty much year-round.
-Pineapple salsa is usually made with bell pepper but we use cucumber for more crunch and a refreshing spin.
+Pineapple salsa is usually made with bell pepper but I use cucumber for more crunch and a refreshing spin.

 🧾Ingredient Notes